jeeveshreddy/LIO-SAM/README.md

 # LIO-SAM

+**THIS BRANCH IS MODIFIED TO SUPPORT WITH 6-AXIS IMU BASED LIDARS LIKE OUSTER OS1-16**

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**

 <p align='center'>